ethanchung936/ethanchung936/README.md

 - I’m currently working on **Completing my Bachelor of Computer Science at the University of Alberta**

-- I’m currently learning **Database management with SQLite and assembly-level programming**
+- I’m currently learning **Android development using Java as well as search algorithms**

 - Reach me at **ethanchung936@gmail.com**